archiewood/wedding-website/faq.md

 title: FAQs
 ---

-### What's the RSVP deadline?

-Please RSVP by May 1st so we can lock in numbers with the caterers and buy enough wine 🙂

 ### What COVID travel measures are in place in France?

 Measures may vary from non-UK origins - check local guidance.